Redlessracoon/tiktik/README.md

 ## What's this?

-This project is part of the examn at Mobile Computing and Internet of Things at KIT.
+This project is part of the examn for Mobile Computing and Internet of Things at KIT.